juxor/afaq/markdown/secG7.md

 enslavement of the peasantry:

-> _"These tyrants, living solely on plunder, and on the labour of their slaves, and applying all their energies to the seizure of still more plunder, and the enslavement of still other defenceless persons; increasing, too, their numbers, perfecting their organisations, and multiplying their weapons of war, they extend their conquests until, in order to hold what they have already got, it becomes necessary for them to act systematically, and co-operate with each other in holding their slaves in subjection. _
+> _"These tyrants, living solely on plunder, and on the labour of their
+> slaves, and applying all their energies to the seizure of still more
+> plunder, and the enslavement of still other defenceless persons; increasing,
+> too, their numbers, perfecting their organisations, and multiplying their
+> weapons of war, they extend their conquests until, in order to hold what
+> they have already got, it becomes necessary for them to act systematically,
+> and co-operate with each other in holding their slaves in subjection._

-> _"But all this they can do only by establishing what they call a government, and making what they call laws . . .
-Thus substantially all the legislation of the world has had its origin in the desires of one class of persons to plunder and enslave others, **and hold them as property.**"_
+> _"But all this they can do only by establishing what they call a government,
+> and making what they call laws . . .
+Thus substantially all the legislation
+> of the world has had its origin in the desires of one class of persons to
+> plunder and enslave others, **and hold them as property.** "_

 Nothing too provocative here, simply Spooner's view of government as a tool of the wealth-holding, slave-owning class.
 What is more interesting is Spooner's view of the subsequent development of (post-slavery) socio-economic systems:

-> _"In process of time, the robber, or slaveholding, class -- who had seized all the lands, and held all the means of creating wealth -- began to discover that the easiest mode of managing their slaves, and making them profitable, was **not** for each slaveholder to hold his specified number of slaves, as he had done before, and as he would hold so many cattle, but to give them so much liberty as would throw upon themselves (the slaves) the responsibility of their own subsistence, and yet compel them to sell their labour to the land- holding class -- their former owners -- for just what the latter might choose to give them."_
+> _"In process of time, the robber, or slaveholding, class -- who had seized
+> all the lands, and held all the means of creating wealth -- began to
+> discover that the easiest mode of managing their slaves, and making them
+> profitable, was **not** for each slaveholder to hold his specified number of
+> slaves, as he had done before, and as he would hold so many cattle, but to
+> give them so much liberty as would throw upon themselves (the slaves) the
+> responsibility of their own subsistence, and yet compel them to sell their
+> labour to the land-holding class -- their former owners -- for just what the
+> latter might choose to give them."_

 Here Spooner echoes the standard anarchist critique of capitalism.
 Note that he is no longer talking about slavery but rather about economic relations